 How early should I book a NYC prom limo?

-Three to five weeks for a confirmed Saturday-night Sprinter booking during peak prom season (mid-May through mid-June), with five to seven weeks for the highest-volume Saturdays in late May and the first weekend of June.
-DD's SoHo dispatch will accept sedan-tier and Escalade bookings closer to the date when capacity holds, but the Sprinter and S-Class tiers consistently book out by mid-April.
-For schools that run prom on the same weekend, two-Sprinter coordinated bookings need six weeks of lead time at minimum.
+Three to five weeks for a confirmed Saturday-night group booking during peak prom season (mid-May through mid-June), with five to seven weeks for the highest-volume Saturdays in late May and the first weekend of June.
+Full-size party buses book out earliest because inventory is thinnest.
+DD's SoHo dispatch will accept Executive Sedan-tier and First Class SUV bookings closer to the date when capacity holds, but the Sprinter and S-Class tiers consistently book out by mid-April.
+For schools that run prom on the same weekend, two-vehicle coordinated bookings need six weeks of lead time at minimum.

 What should parents look for in a NYC prom transportation operator?